 - Include proof of the cancellation/schedule change

 - Be requested on the original ticket, the ticket cannot be reissued

 - Provide a justification as to why the schedule change is unacceptable to your customer

-If your customer’s ticket is fully refundable, no authority is required and you should refund the ticket though your GDS or Technology Partner.
+If your customer’s ticket is fully refundable, no authority is required.

-For tickets issued on another airline’s ticket stock please refer to the Other Airline Schedule Change Policy for refunds.
+For tickets issued on another airlines ticket stock please refer to the other airline's schedule change policy for refunds.